 For most of us pet parents, sooner or later we need the services of a doggie daycare or boarding facility.
-Even for those of us who try to include our dogs in everything we do, situations come up where are in need of having someone we trust take care of our dog.
+Even for those of us who try to include our dogs in everything we do, situations come up where we are in need of having someone we trust to take care of our dog.
 Whether it’s for a few hours, a few days or a few weeks, it’s important to know what to look for in a facility so your dog is safe and comfortable.

 For a lot of people, the cost is the bottom line.
 Be sure you understand what is included in the cost.
 Some places charge extra for things like belly rubs or individual attention.
 When you compare total services, you might be surprised at what some places consider extras and other places consider a staple of good service.